 - Add important business information.
-This includes things like your security company logo, company description, hours of service, contact information and more.
+This includes things like your security company logo, company description, hours of service, contact information, and more.

 - Save all your login passwords for future use and watch your business get more visibility!

-Social media has become a must-have part of any business’ digital marketing strategies in the past 10 years.
-Prospects, customers, and potential employees will be looking for you online and will likely visit your social media channels to get a better idea of who you “really are.”
-Understanding which social media sites make the most sense for your security business can seem impossible.
-If nothing else, you should most likely be using these three to get more attention on your business
+Social media has grown into a critical component of the digital marketing mix in the past 10 years.
+Prospects, customers, and potential employees will be looking for you online and likely visit your social media channels to get a better idea of who you “really are” before they reach out.
+With that in mind, social media marketing for security companies can be an effective strategy to connect with potential clients.

 Highlight Your Greatest Work on Facebook